umut-akkaya/terraform-aws-staticwebsite/Readme.md

-# AWS STATIC WEBSITE TERRAFORM
+# Terraform AWS Static Website Module
 ## Introduction
 This module allows you to create and host your static website on Amazon Web Services.
 It utilises AWS services **Cloudfront**, **Route53** and **S3** to store, distribute and share your website resources.